EliTheNicasio/TFT-CV/README.md

 # TFT-CV
-Program that can identify Teamfight Tactics champions and board states, with computer vision
+Program that can identify Teamfight Tactics champions and board states.